 Verification of Information

-It should be noted that the information contained within an application that qualifies a child for admission may be verified.
-The Board of Governors therefore reserves the right to require such supplementary evidence as it may require to support or verify information on any application/transfer application.
+The Board of Governors reserves the right to require such supplementary evidence as it may require, to support or verify information on any application/transfer application.

 Those making applications should also note the provision of false information or incorrect information, or the failure to provide verifying documents according to the required deadline, may result in either a withdrawal of a place or the inability of the school to offer a place.